hbenedek/hbenedek.github.io/_posts/2021-11-13-markowitz.md

     $$\huge{\min_w w^T \Sigma w \\
     w.r.t. ~~~ \mu_0 = w^T \mu ~~~ 1 = 1^T w}$$
 </center>
-If we allow short sales a constraint should be added $w \geq 0$.
+If we allow short sales a constraint should be added $\huge{w \geq 0}$.
 Now we can move on and calculate the covariance matrix for our data.

 ```python
 Sigma = returns.cov() * 12